survivejs/site/pages/blog/120-frint-interview.md

 ---
-title: 'FrintJS - Build reactive applications with React and RxJS - Interview with Fahad Ibnay Heylaal'
+title: "FrintJS - Build reactive applications with React and RxJS - Interview with Fahad Ibnay Heylaal"
 date: 2017-09-06
-headerImage: 'assets/img/frint.png'
+headerImage: "assets/img/frint.png"
-keywords: ['interview', 'reactjs', 'rxjs']
+keywords: ["interview", "react", "rxjs"]
 ---

 React gives a lot of freedom by default.
 You can choose which libraries to use to complement it.
 Freedom comes with responsibility, though.
 Now you are responsible for your decisions.